Patryk404/HackHeroes/Health_Journal-API/README.md

 }
 ```
 * * Description:
-Updates the number of cups of water by subtracting one.
+updates the number of cups of water by subtracting one.
 ## Technologies
 * <a href="https://nodejs.org/en/">node.js</a>
 * <a href="https://expressjs.com/">express.js</a>